shubham151-asu/FLAppV1/README.md

 In Distributed Machine learning, ML algorithms run on different or isolated Machines.
-Based on the performance and learning requirements, datasets availability(distributed or centralized), few of the use cases can be written as
+Based on the performance and learning requirements, datasets availability(distributed or centralized), few of the use cases can be written as:-

-Case1: Multiple ML algorithms run on different systems using datasets which is available in one storage server.
+- Case1: Multiple ML algorithms run on different systems using datasets which is available in one storage server.
        This approach can also be used in ensemble learning.
-Case2: One machine learning algorithm runs on a subset of data on different systems and the model generated can be aggregated.
+- Case2: One machine learning algorithm runs on a subset of data on different systems and the model generated can be aggregated.
        Such algorithms can large datasets

 For every use case, there is a need for system design that solves the bottleneck of R/O operations from the storage server